lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 A generalisation of equality saturation to computational DAGs was studied in @Yang2021, in the context of optimisation of computational graphs for deep learning.
-They show that computational DAG rewriting can be modelled by the composition of multiple term rewrites.
+Their approach is based on the observation that the computation of a (classical) computational DAG can always be expressed by a term for each output of the computation.
 Consider for example the simple computation that takes two inputs `(x, y)` representing 2D cartesian coordinates and returns its equivalent in polar coordinates `(r, θ)`.